Ernst Buchner (curator): Other activities

-Post-war
+Post-war rehabilitation

 Following a few months in which Buchner's whereabouts are not certain, he was arrested by the Americans on 18 June 1945.
 He was interrogated by the Office of Strategic Services, an intelligence branch of the U.S. government with a division that investigated art looting.
 Buchner cooperated with interrogators, and an OSS report summarizes their findings; these reports are important primary sources for art historians of the Third Reich.
 In May 1945, Buchner had been removed from his position at BSGS, and he would have to go through the denazification process if he wished to work again as a civil servant in the Federal Republic of Germany.

 At his 1948 trial he was deemed a "fellow traveller" (Mitläufer) of the Nazi Party, the second-most exonerating finding in a system with five categories of verdict.
 Evaluation of his past work at the trial and in the press found "ambivalent behavior" with respect to his sympathy to the Nazi Party.
 While he had, for example, accepted an honorarium of 30,000 Reichsmarks from Hitler for recovering the Ghent Altarpiece, he was credited with avoiding the most ideologically extreme positions of the Third Reich with respect to the arts.
 For example during his directorship at the BSGS, he pushed back against ideological exhibitions, and had been criticized by hardliners for doing so.

 Buchner wanted to rehabilitate his career, and was largely successful in doing so.
 The former director applied for his old position, which already had an incumbent.
 In the meantime, he received government support for his research.
 Eventually, with the retirement of the incumbent, he was reappointed as the head of BSGS on 1 April 1953.
-This was not without controversy; some claimed his sympathies with Nazi ideology were deep and pointed to Hitler's honorarium and his involvement with the theft of art.
+This was not without controversy.
+It was feared that his sympathies with Nazi ideology were deep and pointed to Hitler's honorarium and his involvement with the theft of art.

 Supporters emphasized his undisputed expertise, his role in the protection of artworks during World War II, and his abiding interest in rebuilding German culture, including the replacement of damaged museums (respecting their original architecture).
-The criticism did affect his reputation; the Bavarian Education Ministry, which now oversaw museums, would not extend his contract beyond his formal retirement age of 65; thus he retired in September 1957, having been given an extension to finish the re-opening of the Alte Pinakothek.
+The criticism did affect his reputation.
+The Bavarian Education Ministry, which now oversaw museums, would not extend his contract beyond his formal retirement age of 65.
+Thus he retired in September 1957, having been given an extension to finish the re-opening of the Alte Pinakothek.

 He spent the remainder of his life researching and writing, and died in June 1962 while working on a five-volume study of German panel painting.